 The proposed land use quantities above appear to reallocate 130 available/unconstructed dwelling units from the prior approved residential areas in the M-A-C Zone to Lot 6.
 However, the basic plan notes are slightly different in that they reflect an additional 670 DUs specifically for Lot 6, and that the 130 DUs previously applying to the overall development are not exclusively allocated to Lot 6.
 The basic plan notes do not preclude the 130 DUs from being located on Lot 6, but also do not preclude their development elsewhere with the residential areas of the M-A-C Zone, as originally intended.
-Staff finds that the notes, as provided on the basic plan, are appropriate.
-The recommendation section of this report makes the necessary adjustment to the table.
+The notes, as provided on the basic plan, are appropriate, save that per the accepted request from the City of Bowie an additional 470 units should be reflected for Lot 6 for a total of 600 possible units.
+The recommendation section of this resolution makes the necessary adjustment to the table.